alexandre-mbm/treclip/README.md

 treclip
 =======

-> Clipboard assistent for Trello checklists from bookmarks
+> Making checklists and comments in Trello from bookmarks

 Dependencies
 ------------